In this article

 Histogram Peaks and Troughs

-The MACD histogram is a visual representation of the difference between the MACD line and the signal line.
-Its peaks and troughs offer valuable insights:
+The MACD indicator’s histogram shows you the gap between the MACD line and the signal line.
+Look at its peaks and valleys; they tell a story.

 Divergence